etherbiln/Consensus-Algorithms/README.md

 - **Proof of Stake (PoS)**: A resource-efficient alternative that selects validators based on stake.
 - **Delegated Proof of Stake (DPoS)**: A scalable consensus mechanism where stakeholders vote for trusted delegates.
 - **Practical Byzantine Fault Tolerance (PBFT)**: A protocol ensuring security against Byzantine faults in blockchain networks.
+- **Proof of Authority (PoA)**: A consensus mechanism relying on trusted validators, suitable for private or consortium blockchains.

 ## Why Rust?